helio-fm/helio-sequencer/Docs/getting-started.md

 ## Piano roll

-... todo the concept of active track and clip
+The piano roll always limits the editable scope to a single track.
+You will see all other tracks in a semi-transparent ghost mode.
+Most common interactions with the piano roll canvas are:

+ * right-click on the inactive note to focus the editor to another track,
+ * right-drag the empty space to pan the canvas:

+![piano-roll]

+Interacting with piano roll also depends on the current edit mode, but the most commonly used modes are the first two:

 ### Edit modes

-... todo describe edit modes
+ * **normal mode** to manage selection and edit notes: probably, most useful mode,
+ * **pen mode** to add and edit notes: a bit similar to the previous one,
+ * **drag-only mode**: self-explanatory, hold `Space` to [toggle](tips-and-tricks.md#spacebar-panning) this mode,
+ * **knife mode**: also self-explanatory, cuts notes in the piano roll and tracks in the pattern roll,
+ * **selection mode**: only displayed on the mobile.

+All notes, when edited, are aligned to the grid, which depends on the zoom level and supports the resolution of up to 1/64 notes.

-... todo also tell about drag-to-copy, group resize, undo (note that the last 10 undo actions are saved in the project and are available after restarting the app), etc
+All edits are undoable; note that the last 10 undo actions are saved in the project and are still available after restarting the app.

+All changes are saved automatically: on exit, and on a timeout after the last change.

+The editor relies heavily on [hotkeys](hotkeys.md#piano-roll); feel free to explore available actions by browsing breadcrumb control menus or [command palette](tips-and-tricks.md#command-palette).

+### Adding new tracks

+Add new tracks by duplicating the existing ones (`F5`), or via project menu, or by cutting tracks with the knife tool in the pattern roll.

 ### Velocity map

-The velocity levels editor (toggled by `v` hotkey) provides a way to visualize and draw gradual increase/decrease in note volume.
+The velocity levels editor (toggled by `V` hotkey) provides a way to visualize and draw gradual increase/decrease in note volume.

 As well as the piano roll, the velocity map limits its editable scope to the active track.
 But in addition, if any notes are selected, the editable scope is limited to the selection, to make it easier to draw more complex ramps for different chunks of the track: